We may receive compensation when you click on links to products from our partners.

 Focus on Your Value to the Organization

 Finally, show your value to the interviewer.
 He or she might see you as a risk—after all, no one else has hired you.
-Rather than dwelling on your unemployment during the
+Rather than dwelling on your unemployment during the interview, use results-oriented language that discusses what you want to achieve as an employee.
+Focus on ways you can improve the organization.
+If you are interviewing for a sales job, for example, talk about your current contacts in the industry and how that can translate into increased sales.

 Show yourself as an experienced employee who is eager to jump back into the workforce.
 Enthusiasm and industry knowledge can go a long way in convincing an interviewer that you are ready to work and, more importantly, that hiring you will benefit the organization.